 - dynamic pricing

 Free Stripe Payment Plugins for WordPress

 WP Simple Pay is a standalone payments plugin that connects Stripe with WordPress.
 Since it’s not an add-on, no other plugins are required.
 Simply set up a payment form and start accepting credit cards on your WordPress site.
-You can create create unlimited payment forms, display your brand or product image on Stripe checkout pages, also custom payment success and failure pages.
+You can create unlimited payment forms, display your brand or product image on Stripe checkout pages, and set up custom payment success and failure pages.
 You have the option to collect customer billing and shipping addresses and verify postal codes without an address.
 The plugin is translation-ready and supports Apple Pay and Google Pay.